opentoonz/opentoonz_docs/source/applying_special_fx.rst

-As soon as an effect node is selected in the schematic, the Edit tool becomes the current tool and the related effect gadgets, if available, are visualized.
-The Edit tool settings will refer to the column the effect is applied to, but in case the effect creates a computer generated image (e.g. a radial gradient or a light spot) the settings will refer to the effect column itself (see  :ref:`Animating Objects <animating_objects>`  ).
+As soon as an effect node is selected in the schematic, the Animate tool becomes the current tool and the related effect gadgets, if available, are visualized.
+The Animate tool settings will refer to the column the effect is applied to, but in case the effect creates a computer generated image (e.g. a radial gradient or a light spot) the settings will refer to the effect column itself (see  :ref:`Animating Objects <animating_objects>`  ).

 .. tip:: **To visualize FX gadgets in the work area:**